 - Relationship management – You know how to develop and maintain good relationships, communicate clearly, inspire and influence others, work well in a team, and manage conflict.

 As we know, it’s not the smartest people that are the most successful or the most fulfilled in life.
 You probably know people who are academically brilliant and yet are socially inept and unsuccessful at work or in their personal relationships.
 Intellectual intelligence (IQ) isn’t enough on its own to be successful in life.
-Yes, your IQ can help you get into college, but it’s your EQ that will help you manage the stress and emotions when facing your final exams.
+Yes, your IQ can help you get into college, but it’s your emotional intelligence (EQ) that will help you manage the stress and emotions when facing your final exams.
 IQ and EQ exist in tandem and are most effective when they both are elevated and building off one another.

 Emotional intelligence affects: